thatapicompany/overture-maps-dev-portal/docs/deploy-to-gcp.md

 ![GCP Architecture](OvertureMaps-API-gcp-architecture.png)

-## Setup
+## Setup Steps

-In this guide we will cover the following steps:

 - Create GCP Account with free credit
 - Authenticate with GCP
-- Create GCS bucket for cache
+- Create GCS bucket for cache (and set up lifecycle rules to delete old files after X days)
 - Fork github repo
+- Update the API key / Setup TheAuthAPI.com Free account
 - Setup a Service Account with the right permissions
+- Setup Firestore for metadata caching
-- Deploy to Cloudrun by connecting to your github repo, and apply env vars, and have it use the service-account
+- Deploy to CloudRun by connecting to your github repo, and apply env vars, and have it use the service-account
+- Test the new API endpoint

 ## API Key management